mattinsler/spellbinder/README.md

 # Spellbinder

-Real-time view model binding for backbone.js
+Real-time view/model binding for backbone.js

 Wouldn't you rather write this: